LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 When a script is run, it creates a build directory named for the configuration in the top-level RAJA directory and runs CMake with arguments contained in the script to create a build environment in the new directory.
-One then goes into that directory and runs make to build RAJA, its tests, example codes, etc.
+One then goes into that directory and runs 'make' to build RAJA, and depending on options passed to CMake RAJA tests, example codes, etc.  For example,
-For example,

 .. code-block:: bash